adch99/scidvspc-modern/doc/TenMinToScidvsPC.md

 Now, we go to File > Open Base as Tree and select our new database.
 This shows us the frequency of the moves played by/against us and their win rates.
 So when if we now analyse a new game, we can see all this for each move in the tree window.
+This is important data because it tells us which moves we actually get the most and which lines we are weak in.

+Though we used the

 ## TL;DR